mhoffman/mhoffman.github.com/projects/index.md

 ## wikiexplore

 [wikiexplore](http://wikiexplore.herokuapp.com/) is a single-page app that helps exploring one's geographical environment by leveraging the power of OpenStreetMap and Wikipedia.
 (Give it a second to load initially.)

+## Castep ASE Calculator

+The [Castep interface](https://gitlab.com/ase/ase/blame/master/ase/calculators/castep.py) is a python module that was initially developed with [Joerg Meyer](https://scholar.google.com/citations?user=zvVgmmEAAAAJ&hl=en), who wrote most of the parsing, to leverage the awesome functionalities of the [Atomic Simulation Environment](https://wiki.fysik.dtu.dk/ase/) with the plane-wave pseudo-potential DFT Code [CASTEP](http://castep.org/).
+It has been merged into ASE and received maintenance from [different people](https://gitlab.com/ase/ase/blame/master/ase/calculators/castep.py).
+Special feature: keywords are processed from invoking CASTEP binary so the interface can automatically deal with newly implemented features in CASTEP Code.